wyattjsmith1/gdrust/README.md

 the runtime goes smoothly.
 One issue with this is game development is full of "well, I hope this works" cases in which error handling is ignored until runtime.

-For example, let's say you want to get a child node and call `start_emitting()` on it.
+For example, let's say you want to get a child node and call `set_emitting()` on it.
 In `gdnative-rust`, you would do this:
 ```rust
 unsafe {